ypan98/FaceReconstruction/README.md

 ```
 3. Once you have activated wsl switch the current working directory to the root folder of this project and follow the same process described
 for ubuntu users. (hint: to switch to disk C for example you can use cd /mnt/c/)

+### For Both Users
+Our method uses a cuda-parallelized rasterizer so in order to run this project you need to have a nvidia GPU with CUDA installed in your system.

 ## Build the project
 ### For Visual Studio users